-The ChangeWise change model is based on the extensively researched developmental framework presented in our award-winning book, Leadership Agility.
-The three dimensions of this framework are summarized below.
+Our “Developmental Model of Leadership Agility” is based on the extensively researched developmental framework presented in the award-winning book, The three dimensions of this framework are summarized below.

 The first dimension is an articulation of the “leadership agility levels” that came out of our research.
 As managers develop, they grow through stages or levels of agility that can be clearly defined and measured.
 Teams and leadership cultures have the potential evolve through parallel levels of agility.
 The three levels of leadership agility most relevant to the vast majority of today’s organizations are: